jina-ai/GSoC/README.md

 - Sergiy Chemodanov (Contact: sergiy@jina.ai)

-### Project X: Your own ideas
-Interested in proposing a new project idea altogether?
+### Project X: Interested in proposing a new project idea altogether?

 We are always excited to hear from the community about potential projects and features Jina could host.
 If you are excited about any idea and would like to propose it as a GSoC project, get in touch with our mentors and we'd be very happy to be inclusive.